-Gym and club management systems are software that gives businesses the functionality to manage schedules, memberships, and facilities.
+Gym and club management systems are software that gives businesses the functionality to manage:

 Examples: Vagaro, GymMaster

-Fitness apps have an enormous impact on people’s health and well-being.
-According to Flurry, users become more involved and dedicated to their workout routine and health in general once they start using fitness apps.
+Workout apps have an enormous impact on people’s health and well-being.
+According to Flurry, clients become more involved and dedicated to their workout routine and health in general once they start using gym apps.

 Diet and nutrition apps are used by people who want to:

-These kinds of apps need to utilize graphics, notifications, and visualization, in general, to keep their users motivated in using the app.
+These kinds of apps need to utilize graphics, logo, notifications, and visualization, in general, to keep their clients motivated in using the app.

-HIIT apps used for quick workout sessions, but with high-intensity exercises.
-This type of fitness app is great for more workout-advanced customers.
+HIIT apps are used for quick workout sessions, but with high-intensity exercises.
+This type of app is great for more workout-advanced customers.

 Examples: Tabata HIIT Interval Timer